himanshupa369/Epam-Cpp-developer-Training/Object Oriented programming/New OOPs/Polymorphism.md

 <h3>Polymorphism</h3>

-*Different forms of the function are provided.
+*Different forms of the function are provided.<br>
-*The call is resolved at compile time or runtime.
+*The call is resolved at compile time or runtime.<br>
-*Runtime polymorphism or dynamic binding.
+*Runtime polymorphism or dynamic binding.<br>
-*Implemented through virtual mechanism.
+*Implemented through virtual mechanism.<br>
-*Compiler inserts code to invoke the correct function at runtime.
+*Compiler inserts code to invoke the correct function at runtime.<br>
-*Automatically generated through the virtual keyword.
+*Automatically generated through the virtual keyword.<br>
-*Such functions are called polymorphic functions.
+*Such functions are called polymorphic functions.<br>
-*Should be invoked only through a pointer or reference.
+*Should be invoked only through a pointer or reference.<br>

 ---